• How Much Does a Tummy Tuck Cost in Baltimore, Maryland?

 A collage of photos of a patient before and after a Mommy makeover.

 The Mommy makeover is a combination of cosmetic surgery procedures done at the same time to address the changes in the body after pregnancy.
 Each Mommy makeover is customized to your concerns.
-However, the Mommy makeover should address 3 main issues, which concern the breast , stomach, and upper body changes.
+However, the Mommy makeover should address 3 main issues: the breast , stomach, and upper body changes.

 • How long is the Tummy tuck recovery?